benjacksondev/abyss/_posts/2025-04-25-how-character-decoding-works-kinda.md

 > Disclaimer:
 This post isn’t a complete or technically rigorous explanation of UTF-8 decoding.
 It’s more of a “here’s how I started to wrap my head around it” kind of thing.
 The Lua code is intentionally simplified — it skips over edge cases like invalid byte sequences, overlong encodings, and error handling.
 If you're looking for a formal spec, check out [RFC 3629](https://datatracker.ietf.org/doc/html/rfc3629) or the [Unicode Standard](https://www.unicode.org/standard/standard.html).

-This deeper dive into character encoding came about because I had an issue where Git was claiming a change in an editted file where the before and after line were identical in the GitHub ui, and even locally, comparing diff, there was no visible difference in my IDE.
+This deeper dive into character encoding came about because I had an issue where Git claimed a change in an edited file where the before and after lines were identical in the GitHub UI, and even locally, comparing diff, there was no visible difference in my IDE.

-Viewing the source code as hex showed a line feed at the end of the file which was not showing in text editors.
+Viewing the source code as hex showed a line feed at the end of the file, which was not showing in text editors.
 The original copy did not end with a line feed.

-Really, the line feed should be there,but the systems not greatly tested, and I didn't want to accidently break something, it's old code, and the system's possibly fragile, so I ran `truncate -s -1 file_name`, removing the last byte from the file, and merged my changes without the added line feed.
+The line feed should be there,but the systems are not greatly tested, and I didn’t want to accidentally break something.
+It’s old code, and the system’s possibly fragile, so I ran truncate -s -1 file_name, removing the last byte from the file, and merged my changes without the added line feed.

-This is essentially what sent me down the rabbit hole of how character encoding/decoding works a little bit more than I understood already.
+This is essentially what sent me down the rabbit hole of how character encoding/decoding works slightly more than I understood already.

 I watched a video here: [YouTube](https://www.youtube.com/watch?v=MijmeoH9LT4&t=73s)

 And my understanding became this:

-There was 7-bit ASCII, this was ok, but limited amount of characters available.
-With more bits, came more character sets.
+There was 7-bit ASCII, which was okay but limited the number of characters available.
+With more bits came more character sets.
 As with most things without a standard, things get pretty messy.
-Consequently, the Unicode Consortium put together a reasonable standard, which was backwards compatible with ASCII.
+Consequently, the Unicode Consortium put together a reasonable standard that was backwards compatible with ASCII.
 Then, after some iteration, UTF-8 was created as an implementation of Unicode.

-So, then I wanted to make sure I understood it in a little bit more low-level detail, and I've been learning Lua, so I decided I would try and decode some ASCII in lua.
+I wanted to make sure I understood it in a little bit more low-level detail, and I’ve been learning Lua, so I decided to try decoding some ASCII in Lua.
 It was pretty easy and looked something like this.

 ```lua
 -- Writes extended part of UTF-8 and original ASCII characters to file.
 UNCOMMENT TO CREATE THE FILE